Rob Lowe: 1999–2009: The West Wing and acclaim

-2000s

-After leaving The West Wing, Lowe was the star and executive producer of a failed NBC drama, The Lyon's Den (2003).
-In 2004, he tried again in a series entitled Dr. Vegas, but it also was quickly canceled.

-Lowe passed on the role of Derek Shepherd of Grey's Anatomy, which eventually went to Patrick Dempsey.
+Lowe passed on the role of Derek Shepherd on Grey's Anatomy, which eventually went to Patrick Dempsey.
 Despite his two canceled TV series and flops like View From the Top and the made-for-TV movie Perfect Strangers during his post–West Wing run, Lowe found success in the TV miniseries genre.
 In 2004, Lowe starred in the TNT remake of the Stephen King miniseries Salem's Lot, which was the highest-rated cable program of that summer and the highest ratings TNT original programming had at the time.
 In 2005, he starred as Lieutenant Daniel Kaffee in Sorkin's London West End production of A Few Good Men, the first time the two had worked together since The West Wing.
 Although Lowe had expressed unhappiness about his decreased role on that show at the time of his departure, he has now repeatedly said that any animosity between them is over and that he was pleased to be working once more with Sorkin.
 That same year, Lowe starred in the miniseries Beach Girls on the Lifetime network, based on the Luanne Rice novel of the same name.
 The series premiere received the highest ratings for a movie premiere in Lifetime history.
 Later, Lowe filmed his supporting role as a movie agent in the 2006 independent film Thank You for Smoking.